mpriour/react-arcgis-wmws/README.md

 **NOTE**

-`Viewer` component __MUST__ be given a real height (something that eventually resolves to a pixel value).
+Both `Viewer` and `TableView` components __MUST__ be given a real height (something that eventually resolves to a pixel value).
 You can achieve this by giving it an inline-style or assigning an id and using css to style the component.
-You **can not** use class(es) on the `Viewer` component, they will be completely removed and overwritten by the @arcgis/core library.
+You **can not** use class(es) on either the `Viewer` or `TableView` component, they will be completely removed and overwritten by the @arcgis/core library.

 ## Integration in your project
 The `Viewer` component wraps the MapView and SceneView classes from the ArcGIS JS API.
 These classes bring the full power and weight of the ArcGIS JS API in order to display whatever what was configured to show in the map / scene.
-The initial basic styling **is** included in the `Viewer` component directly.
-However, dynamically loaded styles, workers, and scripts can not be reasonably included directly in the `Viewer` component.
+The `TableView` component wraps the FeatureTable widget.
+The initial basic styling **is** included in both the `Viewer` and `TableView` components directly.
+However, dynamically loaded styles, workers, and scripts can not be reasonably included directly in these components.
 This is why "@arcgis/core" is a peer dependency.

 In order for the dynamic loading of the required parts of the ArcGIS JS API to work, you have 2 choices:
 1. Load the files from a CDN.